theRealAph/ScopeLocals/README.md

 value.
 Within the extent of that binding it is possible to _re-bind_ the variable to a new value.

+[ Colour: different threads can bind the same variable with different values.  it should come as no surprise that when a variable is re-bound it takes on another value.
+As the thread unfolds, the extent local may be re-bound many times. a re-binding operation becomes the bottom-most frame of a new extent in which the extent local returns the new value. ]

+HERE: write all you know about nested bindings.

+HERE: start with the theory, exemplify it, re-state the theory.

+Re-bindings

+As an example of re-binding, consider the examle from before.

+Point out: the user code has a log() method, etc.
+Need to narrate it more smoothly.

 The example above we show the user code physically within the server framework class.
 Therefore the notional user code can access the `USER_CREDENTIALS` and attempt to rebind it.
 However, in real life we